clicon/clixon/doc/DEVELOP.md

 Do not use "======", ">>>>>" or "<<<<<<" in comments since git merge conflict uses that.

+### Format ints

+Use:
+- %zu for size_t
+- PRIu64 for uint64
+- %p for pointers

 ## How to work in git

 Clixon uses semantic versioning (https://semver.org).